-In a rimmed baking sheet, spoon in 1/2 cup of marinara sauce to the bottom of the sheet.
-This will help prevent the shells from sticking to the sheet.
+In a rimmed baking sheet, spoon in 1/2 cup of marinara sauce to the bottom of the sheet pan.
+This will help prevent the shells from sticking to the sheet pan.

 Once the shells are cooled, begin to stuff your shells with the shredded beef mixture.
-I used a small spoon to spoon in the mixture into the pasta.
+I used a small spoon to spoon the mixture into the pasta.
 This process takes a bit of time but be patient.
-You may put the mixture onto a Ziploc bag and pip the mixture into the shell, but I found the spoon method easier.
+You may put the mixture into a plastic food storage bag and pip the mixture into the shell, but I found the spoon method easier.

 Repeat the stuffing process until all the shells are filled or until you are out of shredded beef mixture.

 Cover the baking sheet with aluminum foil and place in the oven.
 Bake for 25 minutes.
-Then take off the aluminum foil and bake for another 10-12 minutes until the cheese browns and the marinara sauce bubbles.
+Then remove the aluminum foil and bake for another 10-12 minutes until the cheese browns and the marinara sauce bubbles.

-Take the sheet out of the oven and garnish with parsley.
+Take the sheet pan out of the oven and garnish with parsley.